Keep it clean, but do it green

 - Limit the amount of water you use to water your lawn.
 Grass only requires 25 mm or 1 inch of water per week to encourage deep, strong root growth to allow for the lawn to manage hot, dry periods in summer.
-Make sure you abide by the City’s even-odd lawn watering schedule by-law.

 - Ensure your outdoor water supply is turned off in the winter as frozen pipes can burst, which wastes water and causes a lot of damage to your home.